CodeGator/CG.Green/README.md

 Keep in mind that Green is an idea - not a product.
 It's all likely to change, and change again, without notice.

 Otherwise, the ASP.NET and Duende portions are hosted and working perfectly.
 The admin UI is coming along, slowly.
-The identity UI is functional but needs some love and attention.
+The identity UI is functional, but generally needs some love and attention.

 ### What does the roadmap look like?